GSA/open-gsa-redesign/_apidocs/searchgov-suggestions.md

 You can view the full details of this API in the OpenAPI Specification file available here:
 <a href="v1/openapi.yml">Open API specification file for the Search.gov Type-Ahead Suggestions API</a>

+## API Key

+You can find your access key on the API Access Key page of the Search.gov Admin Center.
+Please get your key from [api.data.gov](https://api.data.gov/signup/).
+The key will be specific to you.
+The results API key provided by Search.gov will not work for this API.

 ## Parameters